 Curious Conversations at the Amordino Farm

-But if there’s one thing that I’ve always been craving for, it’s the warmth of memories and flavors of unforgettable experiences relegated to words: through stories.
+But if there’s one thing that I’ve always been craving, it’s the warmth of memories and flavors of unforgettable experiences relegated to words: through stories.
 And if I were to recommend a perfect place to satisfy this kind of appetite, it would be Amordino Farm.

 How We Ended Up at Amordino Farm

 Like Lake Bensis, it was curiosity that brought me to Amordino Farm.
-Having been cooped at the home and drowned by the demands of work, I thought I’d be finally surrendering my life outdoors for good – especially after some good friends left the country.
-But well, our lives are made of revolving doors and for every door that closes, another one opens – bringing us some new set of people to learn from and share crazy memories with.
+Having been cooped at home and drowned by the demands of work, I thought I’d be finally surrendering my life outdoors for good—especially after some good friends left the country.
+But well, our lives are made of revolving doors, and for every door that closes, another one opens—bringing us some new people to learn from and share crazy memories with.

 Afternoons at the Amordino Farm

 After dancing through deadlines and workloads, we finally managed to schedule our weekend hikes.
-In between ascents and downhells, we found retreat in the humble diner located in the highlands of Cebu.
+In between ascents and downhells, we found refuge in the humble diner located in the highlands of Cebu.

 Amordino Farm (route going to Guadalupe)